What is VIS?

 Be an advocate for public education within the Issaquah Schools community.
 In addition to making an important financial contribution, opportunities exist for volunteers to help with campaign strategy, fundraising, voter registration, mailings, yard signs and honk & wave.
 You can also share information and your support for the campaigns by talking to neighbors, homeowner associations, speak at community meetings, and sharing on your social media.

-Vote to support education.
+Vote YES to support education.
 Endorse the bond or levy.
 Donate money to the campaign.
-Sign up to help with the campaign when asked.
-Talk to your friends and neighbors about the benefits of passing the bonds and levies, and make sure they are all registered to vote.
+Volunteer to help with the campaign.
+Talk to your friends and neighbors about the benefits of passing the bonds and levies, and ask if they are all registered to vote or help them register at King County voter registration.

 Contact and Board Information